MacKinley/pennyPincher/README.md

 Edit dbConnection.js and scaper/dbUpdater.js by replacing:
 * "insertpasswordhere"
 *  with the password

+Edit secretSession field of appConfig by replacing:
+* "insertsomerandomtexthere"
+*  with some random text

 *** There is no live DB at the moment so the above lines may also have to be edited so they connect to a db ***